AdobeDocs/experience-platform.en/help/destinations/api/edit-destination.md

 >[!IMPORTANT]
 >
 >The `If-Match` header is required when making a PATCH request.
-The value for this header is the unique version of the target connection you want to update.
-The etag value updates with every successful update of a dataflow.
+The value for this header is the unique version of the base connection you want to update.
+The etag value updates with every successful update of a flow entity such as dataflow, base connection, and others.
+>
+> To get the latest version of the etag value, perform a GET request to the `/connections/{BASE_CONNECTION_ID}` endpoint, where `{BASE_CONNECTION_ID}` is the base connection ID that you are looking to update.

 Below are a few examples of updating parameters in the base connection spec for different types of destinations.
 But the general rule to update parameters for any destination is as follows: